johsteffens/beth/doc/bcore/btcl.md

 ```

 ## Lexical Frame
-The lexical frame is the frame in which a function us used and not where
-it is defined.
+The lexical frame is the frame in which a function is used and not where it is defined.

+#### Reasoning:

-**Reason:** The lexical frame in which the function is defined might not
-exist at the point of usage.
-This happens when the function is defined
-and returned from another function.
+The lexical frame in which the function is defined might not exist at the point of usage.
+This happens, for example, when the function is defined and returned from another function.

-**Good practice:** Sometimes it can be helpful to call other functions from
-the lexical frame.
-But generally, it is recommended to avoid assuming a
+Some languages allow the lexical frame to be the frame of definition, which is deemed more intuitive.
+Others (e.g. C,C++) circumvent the problem by disallowing function definitions in nested frames.

+#### Good practice:

-specific lexical frame from inside a function at all.
-Prefer using the
-function's argument list for passing any and all external data.
+**Best:** Avoid making assumptions about frame properties outside the function.
+Prefer using the function's argument list for passing any and all external data.

+**Second best**: At most assume a global context defined in the root frame.

 ## Recursion
 The keyword ```self``` represents the function in which it is used.